moule-group/DCS-Flow/README.md

 You can add these commands to your bashrc file in your NERSC home folder to load the CNSS module every time you access NERSC.

 Create a folder containing the geometry file (.cif, .gen, .sdf, or .xyz) and a run_tcnq.py bash script (for NERSC).
-This folder, named TCNQ, can be downloaded here: [e]
+This folder, named TCNQ, can be downloaded from the [Uploads Folder](https://gitlab.com/lucassamir1/adam-moule/-/tree/MacOSInstall/Uploads).

 Upload the TCNQ folder to NERSC using a file transfer software like Globus.